 The train stopped at Itabashi, brakes squealing, the doors opened, and I once again stepped off onto the platform.
-Time rewound decades as I vividly recalled my first step into Japan nearly 20 years earlier – as if I was Neil Armstrong stepping onto the moon for the 1st time.
+Time rewound decades as I vividly recalled my first step into Japan nearly 20 years earlier.

 To my amazement, with the exception of a large white bldg. to the east of the station, nothing had changed.
 Nothing.
-The station and platform were almost unchanged.
+The station + platform were almost unchanged.
 The back of the hotel, which faces the station was as if I had never left.
 I saw the long oval windows of the hotel restaurant where I had eaten my first breakfast in Japan the day after arriving the first time in 2001.
-Memories of that trip came flooding back – the unique smell of Japan, the low quiet rumble of this city of 32 million people, the cleanliness, the sky, the trains.
+Memories of that trip came flooding back – the unique smell of Japan, the low quiet rumble of this city of 30 million people, the cleanliness, the sky, the trains.

 Return to Itabashi – as if by time machine – 18 years later.

-I headed over to the stairs – to discover they had now been replaced by a new escalator.
+I headed to the stairs – which had been replaced by a new escalator.
 It was here I learned the stations were being remodeled for the Olympics.
 Inside, the station had completely changed.
-Modern marble walls, brand new restrooms, and a new conbini inside the station which had not existed before.
+Modern marble walls, new restrooms, a new conbini inside the station which had not existed before.

-The new Itabashi Station was finally completed in June 2020– including a whole brand new row of shops on the right side.
+The new Itabashi Station was finally completed in June 2020– including a new row of shops on the right side.

 South/East side of the new station.
 Entrance is on the left.
 Note the nice new pavement.In almost 20 years this is about the only thing that has changed in Itabashi.

 I slapped my Suica card on the turnstile’s IC reader with a beep, and passed through.
 I went up the new exit ramp, around the corner of the new station, and onto the same street where I first set foot 18 years ago.